Scott Stenzel: Early life

 Stenzel was born on July 28, 1980, in Mankato, Minnesota, and lived in Wells, Minnesota, for the first eight years of his life, before moving to Alexandria, Minnesota, when his father transferred positions within the United States Postal Service.
 Stenzel lived next to a home made race track owned by Ron Fischer and became friends with Ron's son Josh.
-They raced together in karts, 4wheelers, stock cars and dirt bikes.
+They raced together in karts, four-wheelers, stock cars and dirt bikes.

 Stenzel entered the FASCAR racing series at the age of sixteen.
 He raced enduro super stocks at weekends at local speedways.
 These races were 250 laps long and lasted all Sunday afternoon.
 He raced at I-94 Speedway in Sauk Center, Minnesota, and Fergus Falls Speedway in Fergus Falls, Minnesota.
 These two tracks were 5/8 mile long and allowed Stenzel to gain 'seat time'.

-In 1999 Stenzel sold his racing gear to attend college at North Dakota State University and then transferred to Full Sail Real World Education in Orlando, Florida.
+In 1999, Stenzel sold his racing gear to attend college at North Dakota State University and then transferred to Full Sail Real World Education in Orlando, Florida.
 After graduation Stenzel opened up a production company in 2003 called Digi Craft.
 His clients included Universal Orlando Resort, Disney Adventures Magazine, Indianapolis Motor Speedway, National Retail Federation and others.